 Yes, Dr Lee has been a member of the Australian Society of Plastic Surgeons since 2001.

+No, we do not offer any payment plans or finance options.
 All surgical fees must be paid in full two weeks prior to your surgical date.
-We have no affiliations or kick back arrangements with any medical finance companies.
-In addition, we do not endorse or recommend any particular company.
-We can however provide a list of available medical finance companies if you are interested.
+We have no affiliations or kickback arrangements with any medical finance companies and do not endorse or recommend any particular company.